7 Catholic teachings that make Evangelicals cringe

 Allen Parr lists mortal sins (from a "Catholic" website), and snickers at the sin of masturbation as if God's fine with it.
 We suggest that anyone who is masturbating should stop immediately.

-A list of gravely wrong actions is not a list of mortal sins because two of the criteria for a sin to be considered "mortal" are about the internal disposition of the sinner.
+A list of gravely wrong actions is not a list of mortal sins because two of the criteria for "mortal sin" are about the internal disposition of the sinner.

 It is ironic that Allen has another video called "Many 'Christians' Will Go To Hell Because Of This! ", where he lists 6 things from scripture that Christians must not do:

-Show things Allen Parr says will send you to hell
+Show things Allen Parr says can send someone to hell

 1. If they put family over their faith (Lk 14:26)